 Assorted bar shampoos recommended by others

 This list is by no means exhaustive, and I will add to it as people recommend others.

 - Planet Soap

 - The Natural Soap Company

 - Soapy Skin

-If you wonder what products use palm oil (when they don’t say) see this Lush FAQ lists the common chemicals that are derived from palm.
+If you wonder what products use palm oil (when they don’t say) see this page from the Rainforest Action Network lists the common chemicals that are often derived from palm (the usual source, though could also be derived from other plant oils or mineral oils).
 This includes various Sulfates.